Displacement (psychology): Lacan

 In 1957, psychoanalyst Jacques Lacan, inspired by an article by linguist Roman Jakobson on metaphor and metonymy, argued that the unconscious has the structure of a language, linking displacement to the poetic function of metonymy, and condensation to that of metaphor.

 As Lacan put it, "in the case of Verschiebung, 'displacement', the German term is closer to the idea of that veering off of signification that we see in metonymy, and which from its first appearance in Freud is represented as the most appropriate means used by the unconscious to foil censorship".

 Aggression

 Within the Freudian psychoanalytic framework, the aggressive drives may be displaced in a similar manner to the libidinal drives.
 Business or athletic competition, or hunting, for instance, may offer opportunities for the expression of displaced aggression.
 In such scapegoating behavior, aggression may be displaced onto items or people with little to no connection to the cause of the aggressors' frustration.

+Freud proposed that homosexuality could sometimes originate when hostile rivalry toward another person, having no realistic prospect of satisfaction, is replaced by an affectionate attachment.
+Because the hostile impulse has no realistic outlet for satisfaction, the pleasure principle favors an alternative path that does offer discharge – so the hostility is displaced into a loving attachment instead.